-- provide your correct Social Security or taxpayer identification number. - certify that this number is correct, - certify that you are not subject to backup withholding, and - certify that you are a U.S. person (including a U.S. resident alien).
+- provide your correct Social Security or taxpayer identification number, - · certify that this number is correct, - · certify that you are not subject to backup withholding, and - certify that you are a U.S. person (including a U.S. resident alien).

 The Fund must also withhold if the IRS instructs it to do so.
-When withholding is required, the amount will be 28% of any taxable distributions.
+When federal backup withholding is required, the amount will be 28% of any taxable distributions.
+Backup withholding is not an additional tax.
+Any amounts withheld may be credited against the shareholder's U.S. federal income tax liability, provided the appropriate information is furnished to the IRS.
+Certain payees and payments are exempt from backup withholding and information reporting.